gsbdarc/reproducibility_HHT/best_example/README.md

 Before running the script, make sure the following environment variables are set:

-- `HF_HOME`: Specifies the cache directory for Hugging Face models and tokenizers.
-Set this variable in your `.env` file.
+- `HF_TOKEN`: API token for Hugging Face.
+Access to Llama-3 model is granted by [application](https://huggingface.co/meta-llama/Meta-Llama-3-8B).
+Once access is granted, set this variable in your `.env` file.

 ## Fixed Inputs